apache/dubbo-website/content/en/docs3-v2/golang-sdk/tutorial/develop/config-center/config-center-dynamic.md

 ```

 Of course, when starting the framework in the form of API, you can start the framework directly in the form of API.
-Refer to [Dubbogo framework configuration](../../concept/config/) of the basic concept module

 ## 4. Dubbogo configuration hot update